saecki/ts3musicbot-git/README.md

 # ts3musicbot
-A musicbot for Teamspeak which uses VLC to directly stream audio from YouTube
+A musicbot for Teamspeak which uses VLC to directly stream audio from YouTube.

 ## Command Line Interface (CLI)

 ### Usage
-To interface the bot on teamspeak directly just write a command in the channel the bot is currently inside.
+To interface the bot on teamspeak just write a command in the channel the bot is currently inside.

 ### Syntax
 Commands are built upon a structure.